qwaykee/cauliflower/README.md

 Fields explanation:
 - Timeout: A default timeout for all Listen functions that will be called without the Timeout field
+- Cancel: A default cancel command for all Listen functions that will be called without the Cancel field
 - Handlers: The type of messages you want to use with the Listen functions
 - InstallMiddleware: Automatically install middleware instead of doing it manually